cannondale-f500/miningSwitch/README.md

 ## Software
-* Am RaspberryPI wird das aktuelle Image erstellt.
+* The raspberrypi image has to be downloaded and written on a SDcard.
 2021-10-30-raspios-bullseye-armhf-full
-* Die config.txt wird erweitert
-  Hiermit werden die Relays beim Einschalten des PIs ausgeschaltet und die GPIOs vorkonfiguriert
+* Just adding the entry of config.txt with the entries of the repository This is to initialize the GPIOs to Outputs and non active relais.
 * Im home Verzeichnis wird das ddupdate.sh Script konfiguriert mit der jeweiligen Key und domain
 * Im crontab gehört der Eintrag für die Ausführung des scripts eingetragen.
 Beispielsweise jede Minute
 * Das pconoff script muss in das Homeverzeichnis hinzugefügt werden.